A theoretical analysis of mass scaling techniques: Mass scaling

 In this section, we assume that the perturbation $E \in \mathbb{R}^{n \times n}$ is defined globally; i.e. its construction is oblivious to the underlying finite element method.
 Mass scaling, in the most general and abstract terms, may be seen as an eigenvalue perturbation problem.
 That is, given a symmetric matrix pair $(A,B)$ with $B$ positive definite, we must analyze how far off are the eigenvalues of $(A,B+E)$ with respect to those of $(A,B)$.
 The perturbation theory for generalized eigenproblems is the object of a rich literature, which has flourished ever since the groundbreaking work of Stewart in the late 1970s \cite{stewart1979pertubation}.
 However, most of the perturbation bounds are ill-suited for describing the properties of SMS since they bound some error measure of the eigenvalues \emph{uniformly} (i.e. independently of the eigenvalue number) whereas SMS predominantly perturbs selected eigenvalues.
 Qualitatively speaking though, the bounds indicate that small eigenvalues are less sensitive to perturbations than larger ones and might provide some early insight.

 Instead of treating $E$ as some random perturbation, we will review some of the actual strategies proposed in the literature and position them in a more general context.
 It turns out none of methods reviewed in this section are fundamentally new.
 As a matter of fact, their theoretical foundations were already laid out decades ago \citep{stewart1979pertubation,stewart1990matrix,parlett1991symmetric}.
-We seize this occasion to recall some fundamental, sometimes overlooked, properties of generalized eigenproblems.
+We start by providing some definitions and recalling a few fundamental properties of generalized eigenproblems.
 Throughout this article, we consider the set of pairs of matrices $V := \mathbb{R}^{n \times n} \times \mathbb{R}^{n \times n}$, endowed with an obvious vector space structure: \begin{itemize} \item $\forall (A,B),(C,D) \in V$,

 \item $\forall (A,B) \in V$, $\forall \mu \in \mathbb{R}$,

 \end{itemize}

 In other words, $V := \mathbb{R}^{n \times n} \times \mathbb{R}^{n \times n}$ may be identified with $\mathbb{R}^{n \times 2n}$, to which it is isomorphic.
 This identification allows performing operations on matrix pairs as if they were block matrices.
 Moreover, we will exclusively focus on symmetric pairs (i.e. pairs formed by symmetric matrices) and in this context there exists a natural (partial) ordering.